bvibber/ogv.js/README.md

 We've experimented with tremor (libivorbis), an integer-only variant of libvorbis.
 This actually does *not* decode faster, but does save about 200kb off our generated JavaScript, presumably thanks to not including an encoder in the library.
 However on slow devices like iPod Touch 5th-generation, it makes a significant negative impact on the decode time so we've gone back to libvorbis.

 The Ogg Skeleton library (libskeleton) is a bit ... unfinished and is slightly modified here.

+## Web Assembly

+Web Assembly (WASM) versions of the emscripten cross-compiled modules are also included, used if `options.wasm` is true.

+The WASM versions of the modules are more compact than the cross-compiled asm.js-style JavaScript, and thus should download faster.
+Some browsers may also compile the module differently, providing more consistent performance at the beginning of playback.

+Currently Firefox and Chrome are the only release versions of browsers that support Web Assembly, but it's available behind the 'experimental JS options' flag in Edge preview builds and should eventually come to Safari.

 ## Building JS components